Instructor Jobs at Midland Independent School District with Visa Sponsorship

 Which visa types are commonly used for Instructor roles at Midland Independent School District?

 The H-1B is the primary visa pathway for Instructor roles at Midland ISD, as teaching positions in accredited K-12 schools qualify as specialty occupations under USCIS criteria.
-J-1 exchange visitor visas are also used in public education contexts, often through third-party cultural exchange programs, though those arrangements sit outside the district's direct sponsorship process.
+J-1 visa exchange visitor visas are also used in public education contexts, often through third-party cultural exchange programs, though those arrangements sit outside the district's direct sponsorship process.

 What qualifications are expected for Instructor positions at Midland Independent School District?